RasppleII/a2server/docs/ivanx/a2server_scriptdetails.md

 [Master setup script](setup/index.txt)

-* checks for supported OS and warns if it isn\'t
+* checks for supported OS and warns if it isn't

 * offers to change user password (Raspberry Pi only)